srgong/data-migration/README.md

 # Approach

 Given JSON files, the objective is to query this data via Postresql.
-This pipeline deserializes json files into Plain Old Java Objects (POJOs) and deserializes these objects into Postgresql.
+This pipeline deserializes json files into Plain Old Java Objects (POJOs) and serializes these objects into Postgresql.

 1) To automate schema translation, POJO skeletons are created using [JSON Schema to POJO](http://www.jsonschema2pojo.org/)
 2) We deserialize JSON using Jackson's [ObjectMapper](https://fasterxml.github.io/jackson-databind/javadoc/2.7/com/fasterxml/jackson/databind/ObjectMapper.html), a popular library used to de/serialize or map Java objects.